The End of the Affair (1955 film): Plot

 Writer Maurice Bendrix settles in London in 1943–44 after being wounded in the war.
 His affair with Sarah Miles, wife of civil servant Henry Miles, "grows into a deep and abiding passion."
 Maurice becomes jealous.
-He wants to marry, but she won't leave Henry, yet.
+He wants to marry Sarah, but she won't leave Henry yet.

-The apartment Maurice lives in is hit by a buzz bomb.
-He revives, pulls himself from rubble to find Sarah kneeling on the floor of his room.
-As she tends to his wounds, he asks why she was kneeling.
+Maurice's apartment is hit by a buzz bomb.
+He revives and pulls himself from the rubble to find Sarah kneeling on the floor.
+As she tends to his wounds, he asks her why she was kneeling.
 She says she was praying and was certain he was dead.
 She stares at him, her face wet with tears, then leaves abruptly.
-He runs after her to find the street empty.
+He runs after her, but finds the street empty.
 Maurice suffers from delayed shock and is bedridden for several days.
-When he recovers, he tries to reach Sarah, in vain, and his "jealousy turns to hate."
+When he recovers, he tries in vain to reach Sarah and his "jealousy turns to hate."

 A year later, the war is over.
 Maurice struggles with his book and his hate for Sarah.
 One rainy night, he sees Henry.
-Henry is worried about Sarah, and invites Maurice to his home for a drink.
-Sarah, who "is out at all hours" returns home soaking wet, and is vague and detached with both of them.
+Henry is worried about Sarah and invites Maurice over for a drink.
+Sarah, who "is out at all hours," returns soaking wet, and is vague and detached with Maurice and Henry.
 Maurice confronts Sarah, who takes all the blame.

 Parkis, a private investigator, reports to Maurice in the darkened flat.
 He describes Maurice's meeting with Sarah in detail, interpreting it as a final parting and describing Sarah as "looking ready to weep her eyes out."
-Maurice reveals himself, saying the parting was long ago.

-Parkis has the bottom of a discarded note in Sarah's handwriting that reads "nothing matters except that we should be together, now and forever."
+Maurice steps into the light and Parkis recognises him as the person he saw.
+Maurice says the parting was long ago.
+Parkis has the bottom of a discarded note in Sarah's handwriting that reads "Nothing matters except that we should be together, now and forever."

 Parkis obtains Sarah's journal, observing that she appears to be very ill.

-Maurice reads the journal.
-We hear Sarah's voice describing the past year.
-Maurice lies in the rubble.
-She takes his hand, then returns to his room.
-Weeping, she prays: "I love him, I'll do anything...
+As Maurice reads the journal, Sarah's voice is heard describing the past year.
+Maurice lies under the rubble.
+Sarah touches his hand, then returns to his room.
+Fearing him to be dead, she weeps, and prays: "I love him, I'll do anything...
 I'll give Maurice up forever, only just let him be alive!"
 Maurice calls her name.
 She plans to tell him about her "hysterical" promise, but then he seems to remember what it was like to be dead.
 "Now the agony of being without you starts," she writes.
 At home, Henry tells her that Maurice has been taken to a hospital with delayed shock.